Fundraising and Management Book Author and Professor – Rudy Rosen

 Dr. Rudy Rosen has served in international, national, and regional executive leadership positions in three of the nation’s largest nonprofit science-based conservation advocacy membership organizations: the National Wildlife Federation, Ducks Unlimited, Safari Club International, and Safari Club International Foundation.
 He also served as an environment cabinet member for two governors, and was director of fish, wildlife, and coastal public resource agencies for the states of Oregon and Texas.
 He has served on over 130 national and international boards, commissions and committees and has written over 500 articles, presentations, blogs, and expert testimony on organizations, conservation, science, and policy.

 Dr. Rudy Rosen recently wrote the book Texas Aquatic Science published by Texas A&M University Press.
-This STEM classroom resource provides clear, concise scientific information in an understandable and enjoyable way about water and aquatic life.
-Spanning the hydrologic cycle from rain to watersheds, aquifers to springs, and rivers to estuaries.
+Now at the top of internet searches worldwide for “aquatic science” this STEM classroom resource for middle through high school students provides clear, concise scientific information in an understandable and enjoyable way about water and aquatic life.
+Texas Aquatic Science spans the hydrologic cycle from rain to watersheds, aquifers to springs, rivers to estuaries, and bays to ocean.
 Ample illustrations promote understanding of important concepts and clarify major ideas.